Cloufield/GWASTutorial/06_Association_tests/README.md

 ### Quantile-quantile plot

-Quantile-quantile plot (as known as Q-Q plot), is commonly used to compare an observed distribution with its expected distribution.
+Quantile-quantile plot (also known as Q-Q plot), is commonly used to compare an observed distribution with its expected distribution.
 For a specific point (x,y) on Q-Q plot, its y coordinate corresponds to one of the quantiles of the observed distribution, while its x coordinate corresponds to the same quantile of the expected distribution.

 Quantile-quantile plot is used to check if there is any significant inflation in P value distribution, which usually indicates population stratification or cryptic relatedness.